• Skip to main content

 • Chill – Refrigerate or freeze for later.
 (Our preferred method is to freeze pies right away!
 This prevents pie filling from leaking and chills the pie dough well.)

-• Fry or bake – These hand pies can be either fried or baked in the oven.
+• Fry or bake – They can be either fried or baked in the oven.

 Best apples for pie